 Sometimes a new housemate works out great and sometimes it’s a total disaster.
 So what’s the secret to finding a good housemate?
 It’s to Know Yourself.
 The most important step in the housemate selection process is taking the time to understand who you are and how you live at home.
 Do this part well, and you’ll reap all the benefits of a good shared home!
-There a a lot of lists like this one on questions you should ask, but no one can tell you what’s important to you!
+There are a lot of lists like this one with questions you should ask, but no one can tell you what’s important to you!

 The Overlooked Step

 The worst case scenario is moving in with people who turn out to be a bad fit.
 We once talked to someone who lasted six months in a group house.
 She loved the location, her room, most of the other people, but she hates having dirty dishes in the sink.
 When she interviewed to live there she noticed the dirty dishes and thought “I can live with it.”
 Turns out she couldn’t.
 And when she wanted to impose her needs on the household, the others resisted and they were at odds.
 How much better if she had known herself and realized that dirty dishes were a “can’t live with.”
 Another example: two friends bought a house together.
 After they moved in they realized that one of them likes background noise, while the other can’t stand it.
 Neither one of them realized that noise in the house would be important to them.

 In both scenarios the problems could have been avoided.
 This is why it’s so important to figure out how you live and what you need in a home BEFORE you start looking for a housemate.
 People often skip this step and jump into the housemate search.
 We always recommend that before you start looking, you sit down and really think about yourself, your home, and what works best for you.